Citron Crested Cockatoo - Cacatua citrinocristata - Critically Endangered

 The smallest of the yellow-crested cockatoo's, it is endemic to Sumba in the Lesser Sunda Islands in Indonesia.
 The diet consists mainly of seeds, buds, fruits, nuts and herbaceous plants.

-In 2022, Birdlife International recognized the citron-crested cockatoo as a separate species, Cacatua citrinocristata.
+In 2022, The citron-crested cockatoo was recognized as a separate species, Cacatua citrinocristata.

 Conservation status